iuridiniz/drg-play/README.rst

 * SoX

-  It can play raw files.
+  It can play and convert raw files to various formats.

   Available under most major Linux distributions.